samuelcolvin/JuliaByExample/main_page.md

-Julia is a high-level, high-performance dynamic programming language for technical computing.
+Set of unofficial examples of Julia the high-level, high-performance dynamic programming language for technical computing.
-This site is a non official series of examples of Julia.

 Below are a series of examples of common operations in Julia.
-They assume you already have Julia installed and working (the examples are currently tested with **Julia v0.3.7**).
+They assume you already have Julia installed and working (the examples are currently tested with **Julia v0.4.5**).

 [![Build Status](https://travis-ci.org/samuelcolvin/JuliaByExample.svg?branch=master)](https://travis-ci.org/samuelcolvin/JuliaByExample)